– Why Honesty is NOT The Best Policy!

 Even though there are much, much easier paths to take.

-I Am Not Always Honest (Neither Are You)
+I Am Not Always Honest, Though (Neither Are You)

 So I’m a big fan of honesty, I really am.
 “Too honest” could be my middle name, it really could (just ask anyone who really knows me).
 But to misquote the wonderful Maya Angelou, “Still, I lie”.